krypto5863/COM3D2.ShaderServant/README.md

 However, in doing this, we saw there was a need for a more efficient and flexible way of toggling keywords and setting cubemaps.
 This is our advanced mates format that only works with ShaderServant.

 ## Remove `_NPRMAT_` from file name!
 NPR material files are denoted by using `_NPRMAT_SomeShaderName` in order to load shaders.
-However, when SS(ShaderServant) detects `_NPRMAT_` it will internally convert it to an advanced material but certain changes will be lost.
-Your advanced materials should be named just your typical materials.
+However, when SS(ShaderServant) detects `_NPRMAT_` it will internally convert it to an advanced material but if you mix the keyword with advanced material functions, it will produce errors.
+Your advanced materials should be named just like your typical materials.
 Whatever you want, just no `_NPRMAT_`

+## Define the shaders properly within the shader fields in the material
+NPR used these fields as a fallback and relied on the file naming convention to fetch the shader it wanted.
+But this creates undo complexity for little return.
+We instead use old reliable and fetch the shaders the old fashioned way.

+Shader Name: `com3d2mod/Standard_NPRToon_`
+Material Template Name: `com3d2mod_NPRToon_`

+### Material Template?
+When modders add shaders into a shader package, they should include a "default" material that uses said shader.
+This material contains the values that will be used initially when the material is created.
+Afterwards, any changes defined in the mate files are set.

+Obviously this means a modder can define the entire material in the package and use a barebones mate, or do the opposite and use a default material and a very long and complex mate.
+We suggest the former.

 ## Toggling Keywords
 Add a new float property to your material file.
 The name of this property will be the Keyword with the SS toggle keyword added.
 For example: